The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

-The adjacent Maple Restaurant is housed in a cosy, craftsman cottage.
-It serves brunch (weekends only).
-Their delicious brunch menu has options like avocado toast, eggs benedict, pancakes, pudding and mimosas.
-It has a gorgeous setting inside an arts and crafts dining room.
-The interior has vaulted ceilings and french doors overlooking the courtyard.
-It's also a very family-friendly restaurant.
+The adjacent Maple Restaurant is in a cosy, craftsman cottage and serves brunch (weekends only).
+Their delicious brunch menu includes avocado toast, eggs benedict, pancakes, pudding and mimosas, and has a gorgeous setting inside an arts and crafts dining room with vaulted ceilings and french doors overlooking the courtyard.
+It's also very family-friendly.

 2. Explore the fun gift shop at Descanso Gardens.

 Descanso Gardens Gift Shop